gwu-montreal/know-your-rights/copy-src/en/01-text.md

 - **Non-competition**: restricts a worker from working for another business that competes with the employer/client, and this could include as a freelancer

-With all of 3 of these clauses, it is important to **understand the scope**.
+With all of 3 of these clauses, as well as NDAs, it is important to **understand the scope**.
 Does it continue after the working relationship ends, and for how long?
 Non-competition provisions should specify what constitutes a competitive business, and where the restriction applies (city, province, country, online,